The Therapeutic Benefits of Persimmon Many People Don’t Know About

 Constipation: Due to its high content in fiber and water, persimmon does have excellent laxative properties that can be a powerful natural remedy for constipation.

-Diuretic effect: Persimmon does have excellent diuretic properties, due to its high content in potassium and calcium.
+Diuretic effect: Persimmon does have excellent diuretic properties, due to its potassium and calcium content.
 Eating a persimmon a day is an effective way to prevent or relieve water retention.
 Daily consumption of persimmon is better than the use of diuretic drugs, since persimmon does not cause potassium loss which is associated with many known diuretics.

 High blood pressure: Helps reduce high blood pressure and prevent many heart conditions associated with hypertension.